 The 27kWh lithium ion polymer battery pack is packaged under the floorpan.
 Charging from a UK domestic socket could take up to 13 hours.

 Kia UK is, however, suppling owners with a wallbox charger, which should reduce charging time to around five hours.
-It is also fitted with a Japanese-standard Chademo fast-charging socket, which can deliver an 80 per cent charge in 33 minutes.
+It is also fitted with a Japanese-standard Chademo fast-charging socket, which can deliver an 80 percent charge in just over half an hour.

 Kia engineers created a new low-energy heating and ventilations system based on the heat pump principle which also allows heating and ventilation to be restricted to just the driver, saving energy.